Nasdaq falls as big tech slides; Fed minutes in focus

-(Reuters) - The Nasdaq fell on Wednesday led by a slide in big technology firms as investors rotated out of growth stocks, while awaiting the release of minutes from the U.S Federal Reserve’s January meeting later in the day.
+(Reuters) - The Nasdaq fell on Wednesday led by a slide in shares of technology-related companies as investors rotated out of growth stocks, while awaiting the release of minutes from the U.S Federal Reserve’s January meeting later in the day.

-Shares in Apple Inc, Tesla Inc and Microsoft Corp fell between 1.0% and 2.5%, weighing the most on the tech-heavy index.
-The S&P 500 technology sector fell 0.9%, while the communication services sector dropped 0.1%.
+Shares in Apple Inc, Tesla Inc and PayPal Holdings Inc fell between 2.2% and 3.8%, weighing the most on the tech-heavy index.

+Six of the 11 major S&P sectors fell, with the technology index leading losses with a 1.6% drop.

-Both the S&P sectors house many stocks with high earnings multiples, which many analysts say may come under pressure with rising yields.
+The sector, which has been at the heart of a record-setting rally in the equities market, houses many stocks with high earnings multiples that analysts say may come under pressure with rising yields.

-Rising inflation expectations pushed benchmark 10-year U.S. Treasury yields to their highest in a year on Wednesday.
+Rising inflation expectations pushed benchmark 10-year U.S. Treasury yields to their highest in a year on Wednesday, before easing.

-“The reflation trade has been good for stock markets as it’s driven by optimism around the recovery, but that will only continue to a point ... if yields start rising at a rate considered too fast, sentiment will quickly change in stock markets,” said Craig Erlam, senior market analyst at OANDA.
+“Investors are just refocusing their attention back on to inflationary worries and perhaps the valuation aspect of the market, especially as it relates to the more technologically related companies,” said Robert Pavlik, senior portfolio manager at Dakota Wealth Management in New York.

 The Fed has pledged to pin interest rates near zero until inflation rises to 2% and looks set to exceed that goal.